cjosey/svg_ray/README.md

 Limitations
 -----------
-Although Bézier curves are treated exactly with this simulation, elliptic curves are not.
-They are discretized into linear segments.
-This is a fairly coarse (but adjustable) approximation, so it is recommended to avoid elliptic paths in the SVG file.
-Hopefully, this limitation can be removed.
+There are quite a number of SVG features not yet supported.
+Below is an incomplete list:
+ * Clipping paths
+ * Shapes
+ * Gradients
+ * Exact representations of elliptical paths (approximated by line segments for now)

+It is hoped that with time some of these can be remedied, but they are not particularly high priority.
+Additionally, the SVG reader has only been tested with a narrow range of SVG files.
+There are likely many bugs in the SVG reader, so please report if a file does not work and it is not due to the above.

+Another limitation is that color does not affect the transport operator.
+Experiments were done to allow attenuation by color.
+They looked terrible.
+For now, the geometry is mathematically equivalent to a 2D clear glass model in which an infinitesmal quantity of light is reflected towards z.
+This light then shines through a user defined filter (which can be a function of wavelength).

+Polarization is not tracked.
+While the Fresnel equations are used in the simulation (and thus reflective probability could be a function of s- and p-polarization), I was not clear how polarization should be tracked, especially as the trajectory changes.

-In the simulation, photons are treated as particles.
+Finally, in the simulation, photons are treated as particles.
 They do not interfere with each other or themselves, and so certain quantum effects cannot be demonstrated.

-The SVG reader has not been extensively tested.
-If you have a file that cannot be read, bring it up as an issue.
-Shapes, however, probably will not be added.
-If possible, convert them to paths.
+Converting the program to support wave interference would require a completely different solver model, and as such will probably never be added.